-Clovis Transit System: Stageline fixed route transit system and Round Up paratransit system - Clovis Transit operates four Stageline fixed route transit lines that serve the Clovis area and provide approximately 130,000 pre-COVID passenger trips annually at a cost of approximately \$2.3 million per year.
+Clovis Transit System: Stageline fixed route transit system and Round Up paratransit system - Clovis Transit operates four Stageline fixed route transit lines that serve the Clovis area and provided approximately over 176,000 passenger trips in FY 2024 at a cost of approximately \$5 million.
 Two of the Stageline routes operate weekdays from approximately 6:00 am to 6:30 pm and Saturdays from 7:00 am to 3:00 pm.
 The other two routes serve local schools and operate on weekdays only on the Clovis Unified School District schedule.
 Clovis Transit also operates Round Up, a demand-response paratransit service for seniors (age 65+) and disabled residents who call in advance to schedule trips.
 In addition, Clovis contracts with FAX to operate Route 9 into Clovis on Shaw Avenue on weekdays from 6:30 am to 7:30 pm and on weekends from 8:15 am to 3:15 pm.
 Clovis Transit operates a fare-free system.